cyulin17/final-project/README.md

 ## Stretch Features

 - Users can view the directions.
-- Travel Itinerary can be shared.
+- Travel itinerary can be shared.

 ## System Requirements